Joseph Granville was in the business of prognostication. He was a stock market maven. He knew precisely what to buy and when to buy. He moved markets.

 Good luck adding all those variables to your model.
 It is in fact just as impossible to be sure about the future path of inflation as it is to be sure about the future path of the war in Ukraine and the future path of the Covid pandemic.

 So easy it ain’t.
+Some takeaways hence…

 - Never, ever be completely in or out of the markets based on what you see, read or hear.
 If you cannot handle the heat, tamper down on the sizzle by adding more bonds.
-You’ll earn less but it’s not going to end your world.
+You’ll earn less but it is not going to end your world.
 But time one of these things wrong and your money world might as well end for a long while.

 - Nobody knows as much as you think they know.
 Or at least nobody knows as much to predict any of these things right.
-The world economy is a complex, dynamic system.
+The world economy is a complex, adaptive system.
 Everything affects everything.
 The system is perpetually in motion and when it goes out of whack in some corner of the economy, it self-corrects.
-That is it’s nature.
+That is its nature.
 Don’t bet on things staying the way they are for long.

 So, let the prognosticators pontificate all they want.
 Amuse them, get entertained and then carry on with your life.